jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

 8. Change **Effect** from Alert to **Prevent**
 9. Click **Save**
 10. For performing the demo, **'Disable'** the alert temporarily, under **Actions** and clicking the 3 dots.
+11. Additional create a default rule repeating all the above steps, however give a different name such as 'Default - alert on suspicious behavior` and leave all settings as is and Save.
+This rule you can leave enabled and will show alerts when you run first part of demo.

 ## Setup Vulnerability Rule
 1. Go to **Compute > Defend > Vulnerabilities > Images > Deployed** and Click **+ Add Rule**